 There's a saying around here: "Everything in China is negotiable."
 Shopping, buying, and selling, they're all games.
 The seller plays and the buyer plays.
-Most of the time it is an amiable game, but sometimes tempers flare and I've seen live fish being whipped at shoppers who deride the merchandise and punches being thrown in the marketplace.
+Most of the time it is an amiable game, though sometimes tempers flare.

 But have no fear, in the tourist-trade, everyone's out to make a deal and you just have to learn the rules.